n-nizar/tableau-public-nnizar/README.md

 Welcome to my repository of Tableau visualizations.
 This collection features comprehensive analyses across various domains, presented through interactive and visually compelling dashboards.

-### 1. The Cost of 1GB of Mobile Data
+### 1. The Cost of 1 GB of Mobile Data

 **Description**

-This visualization illustrates the cost of 1GB of mobile data across different countries with populations above 1 million.
+This visualization illustrates the cost of 1 GB of mobile data across different countries with populations above 1 million.
 The costs are represented in U.S. dollars and are categorized from least expensive to most expensive.

 **Key Features**